Skip to main contentAccessibility feedback

 The biblical words for “tithe” are the Hebrew ma’aser and the Greek dekátē, which both literally mean “a tenth.”
 In the Bible, thus, a tithe is a gift of ten percent given back to God.

-This series of events illustrate that God’s people practiced a form of tithing before God codified it in the Mosaic Old Covenant law.
+This series of events illustrate that God’s people practiced a form of tithing before the Lord codified it in the Mosaic Old Covenant law.
 For Abram, his tithing expresses gratitude to God for delivering him in his battle with the four kings.
-Catholics should understand giving to the Church the same way: not as a tax, but as a grateful response to God who gives us every good thing we have.
+Catholics should understand giving to the Church in the same way: not as a tax, but as a grateful response to God who gives us every good thing we have.

 Tithing in the Bible: Old Testament